-For Diagnosis, Dr. Meyer uses 3D Cone Beam Scanning, Thermography, Muscle Testing (Autonomic Response Testing or ART, History, and other modalities.
+For Diagnosis, Millennium Dental Associates uses 3D Cone Beam Scanning, Thermography, Muscle Testing (Autonomic Response Testing or ART, History, and other modalities.

 For Treatment: Not necessarily all used all of the time.
 Open bone curettage, ozone therapy, low level laser high energy laser, homeopathic therapy and more.

 Read on for an in-depth look into this condition.

 (Note: Some of the following material was written by Dr. Karen Shrimpken and others)

 A jawbone cavitation is a hole in the bone that cannot be detected through visual inspection and is poorly detected by radiographs.
 The term “cavitation” was coined to describe the result of a disease process in which the lack of blood supply to an area of bone resulted in a hole or “hollowed out” portion of the jawbone or other bones in the body.
 Dr. G.V.
 Black (The Father of Modern Dentistry) described this process as early as 1915.
 He investigated how this disease produces extensive jawbone destruction without causing redness, swelling or increasing the patient’s body temperature.
 This disease progressively impairs the blood supply to the bone marrow in the jawbone resulting in osteonecrosis (bone death).
 The cause might be a biofilm form of bacteria that is antibiotic resistant and adheres to blood vessels.
 The released toxins and by-products from these bacteria, combined with cellular material, might be responsible for the lesions.
 Dr. Black recommended surgical removal of this dead necrotic tissue to promote healing of the jawbone.
 Today he might have used Ozone treatments to counter the disease.
 Millennium Dental Associates uses both modalities.